-After some Googling I discovered an awesome project on GitHub called Sonoff-Tasmota, a custom firmware created specifically for Sonoff devices that allows me to customize what these devices can do.
+After some Googling I discovered an awesome project on GitHub called Sonoff-Tasmota, a custom firmware created specifically for Sonoff devices that allows me to customise what these devices can do.
 This post will cover the steps required to get the firmware up and running on your Sonoff devices.

 In order to flash any firmware to your device, you are going to need to open it up and attach some header pins to the circuit board.
 This will make flashing the initial firmware a lot easier, and allow for troubleshooting the device over a serial connection.

-Start by removing the cable cover plates as shown above, then using a screw driver to pop off the backing plate of the device.
+Start by removing the cable cover plates as shown above, then using a screwdriver to pop off the backing plate of the device.